schradermade/GalacticAgeCalculator/README.md

 **Example:** If a user inputs a inputs an **Earth Age: 35** and **Life Expectancy: 100** and the user wants to know their age data for Mars, the program should display 3 values:<br><br> **"Your Mars stats: Age - 65.8, Expected life - 188, Your remaining life is about 122.2 years!"**

-## Setup/Installation Requirements
+## Setup/Installation

-* _Clone this repository_
+### Requirements:

+* Internet Browser
+* Code editor if you want to explore the code

+### Download:

+1. Download this repository by clicking the green 'Code' button and selecting "Download Zip"
+2. Unzip the file to extract files to your local drive.
-* In your Terminal navigate to the root directy where the cloned project exists and install webpack by typing:
+3. In your Terminal navigate to the root directy where the project exists and install webpack by typing:
     `npm install`
+4. Open the `index.html` file in your browser.

+### Terminal:

+1. Open command terminal on local device
+2. Navigate to the directory where you want respository to save to
+3. Copy repository link by clicking on the green "Code" button and clicking 'clipboard' icon
+4. Back in the terminal, type `git clone {Repository-URL-here}`
+5. In your code editor program, open the newly created repository directory
+6. Right click on the `index.html` file and select "Copy file path"
+7. Paste the link into your web browser window

 ## Spec Table
 | Test.# | Describe     |      Test     | `expect().toEqual()` |